 |UAM||A wide range of material combinations can be printed as any material that can be welded in a single part opening the design space to enable property gradients and engineered material properties for increased performance.|

-Different types of sheet lamination techniques are used for different purposes and they are directly tied to the individual process.
-Paper-based techniques such as LOM and SDL are used for full-colour prints while metal-based sheet lamination is used in hybrid manufacturing.
+Different types of sheet lamination techniques are used for different purposes and are directly tied to the individual process.
+Paper-based techniques such as LOM and SDL are used for full-colour prints, while metal-based sheet lamination is used in hybrid manufacturing.

-SLCOM can be used to make production quality composite fibre parts while the CAM-LEM process can be used to make ceramic parts.
+SLCOM can make production-quality composite fibre parts, while the CAM-LEM process can be used to make ceramic parts.

 Advantages and disadvantages of sheet lamination